 - 'Clerks and Laity', in The Cambridge Companion to Medieval French Literature, ed. by Simon Gaunt and Sarah Kay (Cambridge: Cambridge University Press, 2008), pp. 210-24

-- Ruth Mazo Karras, Sexuality in Medieval Europe: Doing Unto Others; Anna Kłosowska, Queer Love in the Middle Ages; and Karma Lochrie, Heterosynchrasies: Female Sexuality When Normal Wasn’t: Signs, 32:2 (2007), 539-44
+- Ruth Mazo Karras, Sexuality in Medieval Europe: Doing Unto Others; Anna Kłosowska, Queer Love in the Middle Ages; and Karma Lochrie, Heterosynchrasies: Female Sexuality When Normal Wasn’t: SignsLink opens in a new window, 32:2 (2007), 539-44

 - ‘Our World: An Interview’, Angelaki, 8:2 (2003), 43-54.
 Interview with Jean-Luc Nancy, with translator’s introduction.